 Vicki is also currently undertaking doctoral studies in autism at Macquarie University, under the supervision of Dr Liz Pellicano.
 She is also the parent of a young adult on the autism spectrum.

 Kaaren is responsible for the design, implementation and reporting of numerous research studies for the Aspect Research Centre for Autism Practice.
-She also oversees the monitoring of autism research findings from around the world and conduct of literature reviews to inform the Aspect Comprehensive Approach.
+She also assists the team with strategy and planning, including communications with our communities about ARCAP’s research.

 Kaaren holds a Masters in information research from University of Technology Sydney, majoring in qualitative research and information search.
 Her research interests focus on the experiences, aspirations and support needs of people on the autism spectrum, and strategies to enable participation in the community.
 Kaaren has authored journal articles in the field of autism and is a co-author of Aspect’s 2017 book Shining a Light on the Autism Spectrum: Experiences and aspirations of adults.